binaryai/sdk/docs/index.rst

 ===============================================

 .. warning::
-   The BinaryAI backend is still in active development, there will be breaking changes in the future, and the user data is at risk of loss.
+   The BinaryAI backend is still under active development.
+User data is not protected from breaking changes in the future.

 Quick start video
 -----------------